jazzyjackson/MIXINTvNegative1/guide/component-details/convo-block.md

 On submit, the convo block checks its mode attribute and accordingly:
 POSTS message in singple player
-Wraps message in context object not to exceed 512 bytes to allow fast synchronous operation
+Wraps message in context object not to exceed 4096 bytes to allow fast synchronous operation.

 {
   dt: Date.now(),